GENEROSITY OF SPIRIT

 CURRENT DANA LIST

-Reverend Vivian can use the following food items: hot sauce, decaf coffee, firm tofu, live yeast (for baking), roasted unsalted peanuts, sunflower seeds, parmesan cheese, soba noodles, whole wheat pasta (any shape), vanilla extract, craisins, 1 pound of white sugar, popcorn (unpopped), unflavored (original) soy milk, and the occasional surprise (you can use your imagination).
+Reverend Vivian can use the following food items: decaf coffee, firm tofu, vanilla extract, soy or almond milk, unsalted cashews, peanut butter, almond butter, salsa, dry polenta, peanuts, tahini, olive oil, sesame oil, and the occasional surprise (you can use your imagination).
 Fresh fruit and vegetables are always welcome.

-Other items that would be helpful include: metal scouring pad, plastic bag dryer, clothes pin bag, sponge dish, rolling pin, very small whisk, and a citrus juice squeezer.
+Other items that would be helpful include: clothespins, a small cooler and a couple blocks of blue ice, citronella candles (to keep off mosquitoes), sunscreen for front window of a 2010 Prius, plastic bag dryer, clothes pin bag, sponge dish, very small whisk, and a citrus juice squeezer.

 Please make arrangements with Reverend Vivian to drop donations by the cottage in Meadow Vista.